Importance of Single-Core Performance for Gamers

 AMD

-These CPUs are designed for software that can distribute work evenly across all cores.
+These CPUs are designed for software which can distribute the work evenly across all cores.
 In these cases, they do outperform the other options.
 But be careful, because this also means that each individual core does not reach the same levels of performance. 🚀

 Now, this isn't always the case.
 If two CPUs have the same boost clock frequency on a single core, even with different core counts, the performance per core should be similar. 💡